danfinn5/danfinn5.github.io/content/en/docs/automation_guides/slack_app/_index.md

 ## Steps

-### Step 1: Create the Slack App
+### Step 1: Create the Slack app
-1. Go to the [Slack API](https://api.slack.com/apps) dashboard and click "Create New App."
+1. Go to the [Slack Web API](https://api.slack.com/apps) dashboard and click "Create New App."
 2. Follow the instructions to create a new app and give it the necessary permissions to handle incoming requests from Jira.
 3. Under the "OAuth & Permissions" section, configure the following permissions:
    - `channels:manage` - To create, update, and archive channels.